 Your First Cruise

 CONTRACTS.
-We shall contact you by phone or by email to offer you a cruise appointment.
-Once agreed we send you a Letter of Appointment and you follow the process of signing and returning one copy.
+We shall contact you generally by email with cruise opportunities, and request you send us your proposed talk titles, if selected a Letter of Appointment (LOA) will follow.
+This s done by Signable an online signature process.
 The cruise line will then forward their contract, usually 2 months before you depart.

 PREPARATION.
 Much of this is obvious.

 o All lecturer material needs to be backed up in case something goes wrong.
-Some speakers take their lap-top and several versions of lectures on a number of memory sticks.
+We recommend you take your own laptop (leads and adaptors) - and several versions of lectures on a number of memory sticks.
 Remember leads and adaptors.

 o Dress code on board.
 We expect our speakers to be smart when lecturing.
 You are the professional and this is not the time for casual clothes.
 For women this means smart skirt or trousers and blouse and, if required, a jacket.
 For the men it should be shirt, tie, if this is your preference (and useful for a clip microphone), smart trousers and jacket or a suit.
 If you are in hot climates you may wish to reduce this to a clean pressed shirt with or without a tie.